-Chickpea Spinach Curry – quick, easy, gluten-free, nutritious and vegan curry made with minimal spices in a tomato-based sauce.
-This delicious and nutritious curry gets ready in less than 20 minutes and makes a great wholesome midweek meal.
+Chickpea Spinach Curry - quick, easy, gluten-free, nutritious and vegan curry made with minimal warm Indian spices in tomato-onion gravy.
+This delicious classic Indian curry gets ready in less than 20 minutes and makes a great wholesome midweek meal.
 Chana Palak goes well with rice or any flatbread.

 Coconut milk adds a creamy texture and imparts a lovely flavour.
 It also helps to thicken the curry.
 Stir in at the end just before you switch the flame off.